chrisanthropic/ansible-aws-template/README.md

 It assumes you have an AWS account with SSH passwords disabled and .pem logins allowed only.

-Running this will create the following resources:
--

 ## HOW
 - Git clone this repo.
 - Export your AWS keys (or add the commands to your .profile or .bashrc)